evan-forbes/UniswapMoonbeamPost/README.md

 4. Uniswap Factory
 5. Uniswap Periphery Router 1

 If you can deploy all of these contracts succesfully, then you are 110% ready to create your own crazy experiments!
 There's so many different areas worthy of our explaratory efforts.
-We could incorporate farming into our code above by allowing liquidity providers to earn extra money by staking on middleware contracts that pay them to be ran with each `swap` call.
-We could even try our hand at porting [layer 2](https://zksync.io/)
+We could incorporate farming into our code above by allowing liquidity providers to stake their lp tokens on middleware contracts that pay them to be ran with each `swap` call.
+We could even try our hand at porting a [layer 2](https://zksync.io/) over to Moonbeam...

-Stay tuned for my next tutorial, where I go into a deep dive of how to thorougly test, automate, and collect data on our smart contract's usage in real time using golang!
+Stay tuned for my next tutorial, where I go into a deep dive of how to thorougly itegration test, automate, and collect data on our smart contract's usage in real time using golang!